Giovanni Fattori: Later paintings and etchings (1884–1908)

-In 1891 Giovanni Fattori married for the second time, this time with his companion Marianna Bigozzi Martinelli.
+In 1891, Giovanni Fattori married for the second time, this time with his companion Marianna Bigozzi Martinelli.
 Despite the modest income his work provided, he lived in poverty.
 Financial trouble and rising debt forced him again to give private tuition.
 Lack of money to buy frames prevented him from participating in the exhibition in Dresden in 1896.

-He also started drawing illustrations, first for I promessi sposi, a historical novel by Manzoni (1895) and in 1896 illustrations for the satirical newspaper Fiammetta (founded by his friend Diego Martelli).
+He also started drawing illustrations, first for I promessi sposi, a historical novel by Manzoni (1895) and in 1896, illustrations for the satirical newspaper Fiammetta (founded by his friend Diego Martelli).

-In 1900 he became a member of the Accademia Albertina of Turin.
-After the death of his second wife in 1903, Fattori married again in 1906, this time with Fanny Marinelli.
+In 1900, he became a member of the Accademia Albertina of Turin.
+After the death of his second wife in 1903, Fattori married again in 1906, this time to Fanny Marinelli.

-His old age was marked by a bitter disillusionment with the social and political order that had emerged in postunification Italy.
+His old age was marked by a bitter disillusionment with the social and political order that had emerged in post-unification Italy.
 He continued teaching at the Accademia, but preferred clinging to tradition instead of adopting new ideas.
-Known for his honesty and candor, Fattori deplored the direction he saw some of his students were taking in the 1890s, as a group of them, led by his favourite pupil Plinio Nomellini, adopted a Neo-impressionist style, the Divisionismo (Chromoluminarism).
+Known for his honesty and candour, Fattori deplored the direction he saw some of his students were taking in the 1890s, as a group of them, led by his favourite pupil Plinio Nomellini, adopted a Neo-impressionist style, the Divisionismo (Chromoluminarism).
 In 1891 he engaged in a polemic against pointillism.

-Around 1903 he wrote: "Do you know which is the worst animal?
+Around 1903, he wrote: "Do you know which is the worst animal?
 Man.
 Why?
 Egotistical, false, and a betrayer ...
 I believe in nothing: I hold nothing sacred but my wife and my stepdaughter.
 I am an atheist because I do not believe that there must be a God upon whom good and evil depend ...
 I have spent my years hoping and I will end discouraged."
 Among his late works are several images expressive of his profound disappointment, notably The Dead Horse—What Now?

-He died in Florence on August 30, 1908.
+He died in Florence on 30 August 1908.
 He was buried, with other illustrious people from Livorno, in the loggia next to the church Santuario della Madonna di Montenero in the village of Monte Nero.